 Without the Web, I’d still keep a journal to record my daily shenanigans.
 I’d still be waiting for the day someone would accept to publish my random musings.
 Oh, I’d probably have collecting stamps as a hobby.

-Without the Web, I’d never have met my first love.
+Without the Web, I’d never have met my first boyfriend.
 There, I said it.
 Back in the day, before Facebook was pretty on mobile (try remember how ugly that thing was on mobile), there were other mobile websites where we chat anonymously using cartoon avatars and weird pseudonyms.
 We called them WAP sites.
 It was unbelievable to me that I could access the Web on mobile so you can imagine how enthusiastic I was.
 I got into trouble enough times with my mum.
 I hang out on two, Bluepulse and Cellufun.
 (If you click on the Bluepulse link, it is dead.
 Cellufun still exists but it is mostly for games I think.
 That is how much the Web has evolved.)
 I met him on the former.
-That is a story for another day if I get consent to write about it.

 Without the Web, my circle of people would be totally different from what it is now.The Web has brought me together with a bunch of folk.
 Other folk I’d never even imagined talking to in real life are now buds because Facebook and Twitter bridged the gap.